noxthot/ss22_julia_workshop/index.md

 ## Setup

 @@important
-We ask you to install Julia, VSCode and the Julia plug-in for VSCode **before** the workshop so we can get right into the lecture.
+We ask you to install Julia, VSCode and the Julia extension for VSCode **before** the workshop so we can get right into the lecture.
 If you have difficulties please let us know and we update the content on this page.
+@@

+@@important
+This workshop was prepared with Julia v1.7.3.
 @@

 Follow the setup in this section to install everything that is required to get started.